stormasm/spanish/sentences/easyspanish.md

 ## Easy Spanish Bilingual Dictionary with Sentences

+- contentos - estamos muy contentos (felices) - we are very happy
 - mío - estos cuadernos son míos - these notebooks are mine
 - mirar - me (nos) gusta mirar las estrellas - I (we) like to look at the stars
 - mismo - leemos el mismo libro - we are reading the same book

+### contentos vs felices

+The main difference is intensity:

+felices (plural of feliz) indicates deep, profound happiness or joy, while contentos (plural of contento) means content, satisfied, or "in a good mood".

+Felices is more permanent (can use ser), whereas contentos is typically temporary/situational (used with estar).

+- Felices (Happy/Joyful): Refers to a deeper emotion, prosperity, or a lasting state of being.
+- Examples: "Ellos son muy felices" (They are very happy people). "¡Felices fiestas!"
+(Happy holidays!).

 ### mirar vs buscar